sheckuntangle/traffic_gen/README.md

 # Usage

-These command will ask how many clients and create the containers:
+These command require 3 parameters, number of clients, time (in minutes), and a name for the backup folder. ex:

-ngfw-traffic
+ngfw-traffic 10 30 test_folder

-mfw-traffic
+mfw-traffic 10 30 test_folder

 These command will ask for name to create a folder, aggregate the logs, show stats, create a summary, and backup the logs in that folder: